SJamison76/juniper-rag/README.md

 A local system for querying Juniper Day One books using natural language.
 Ask questions about Junos OS configuration and get answers with actual CLI commands and config examples pulled directly from the books.

-Includes an experimental AI configurator that can read a live device config, ask you for site-specific values, and apply changes based on the books.
-See do_configure.py below.
+Includes an AI configurator that connects to live devices and applies changes, and an offline config auditor that critiques configs against the books without touching any device.

 ---